wax83/active_admin_playground/README.md

     rake db:migrate

 We also need to edit the `PostsController`, the 2 models and the views to get a properly functioning feature.

+### Step #13: Users can only manage their own posts

+Now we have all the associations set up, but we also need to ensure that users won't delete each other's posts.
+Admins should still do whatever the hell they want.

+Doing this is a joke: just check our `Ability` class, and be amazed :)
+It's also a good idea to check permissions to hide unneeded links.